 Also, check your information with one or two people to be sure you’re saying the right things in your toast.
 This will ensure you’re giving your best wedding toast!

 What if you could be completely prepared to give your best wedding toast?
-What if you didn’t have to guess whether or not it was going to go well?
-With the right preparation, you will feel confident that you have prepared the right way and give the best wedding toast possible.
+What if you didn’t have to guess whether or not it would go well?
+With the right preparation, you will feel confident that you have prepared the right way and given the best wedding toast possible.

 We all know that speaking publicly is tough.
-But even for those who are not pro speakers you can definitely feel great about giving your best wedding toast.
+But even for those who are not pro speakers, you can feel great about giving your best wedding toast.

 Your Best Wedding Toast

 Writing a toast does not have to be daunting.
-Actually, one of the keys to your best wedding toast is to enjoy giving it.
-If you can get to a place where you have practiced enough and feel like you are giving the toast naturally and enjoy what you’re doing, in other words, genuinely smile while delivering it you are ready!
+One of the keys to your best wedding toast is to enjoy giving it.
+If you can get to a place where you have practiced enough and feel like you are giving the toast naturally and enjoy what you’re doing, in other words, genuinely smile while delivering it, you are ready!
 Here are your steps for getting ready:

 Be sure not to take too much time introducing yourself.
 The wedding party and guests will know what you are doing because it’s a time-honored tradition.
-Also, you will be able to explain who you are as a part of the short stories you will tell.
-It’s better an time conserving if you introduce yourself in the story than doing it separately.
+Also, you can explain who you are as a part of the short stories you tell.
+It’s better time conserving if you introduce yourself in the story than doing it separately.

 Next, introduce the bride or groom by quickly explaining how you know them.
-Don’t get too caught up in details like how long you’ve known them or other facts.
-People want to know how you are emotionally connected to them and why you were chosen to serve in this very sacred role.
+Please don’t get too caught up in details like how long you’ve known them or other facts.
+People want to know how you emotionally connect to them and why you were chosen to serve in this sacred role.

 Remember the Time (well)

-Have fun looking back down memory road and including a relatable story or two that will help everyone get to know one another.
+Have fun looking down memory road and including a relatable story that will help everyone get to know one another.
 An embarrassing story from you or something that genuinely makes the bride or groom look good will work well.
-But don’t share something that is not a good representation of who they are as a person.
+But don’t share something that is not a good representation of who they are.
 Focus on their known and endearing characteristics.
-For example, if they are always punctual tell a story about how they helped you to be on time to class in college or something like that.
+For example, if they are always punctual, tell a story about how they helped you to be on time to class in college.

 Details, Details, Details

-Although we don’t want too many facts be sure to paint the picture well of who the bride or groom is you’re introducing.
+Although we don’t want too many facts, be sure to paint the picture well of who the bride or groom is you’re introducing.
 Use descriptive words to explain who you are introducing.
-Remember, you’re actually introducing the bride or groom to the wedding party and guests possibly for the first time.
+Remember, you’re introducing the bride or groom to the wedding party and guests, possibly for the first time.
 This is not done during the ceremony.
-The friends of the bride and groom get the honor of sharing personal stories about them.
+The bride and groom’s friends get the honor of sharing personal stories about them.

 Just Enough Humor

 Now, this might be the most important part of the toast.
 Humor.
-The key is to not try to be more funny than you are.
-This is why it’s so important to practice with someone you know well to make sure that your toast represents you and the bride or groom well.
+The key is not to try to be funnier than you are.
+This is why it’s so important to practice with someone you know well to ensure that your toast represents you and the bride or groom well.
 A good friend will know your sense of humor well enough to know whether or not a joke is appropriate for you.

 Connect your Stories

-Finally, after you’ve done the background work you want to show gratitude to the bride or groom and make them feel welcome in this community.
-This can be done a lot of different ways but at the end of the day you want to say something to the effect of, the bride/groom couldn’t have found a more perfect person to spend the rest of their life with and we welcome you fully to the family.
-These are the 2 keys that will go a long way.
+Finally, after you’ve done the background work, you want to show gratitude to the bride or groom and make them feel welcome in this community, this can be done a lot of different ways, but at the end of the day, you want to say something to the effect of, the bride/groom couldn’t have found a perfect person to spend the rest of their life with.
+We welcome you fully to the family.
+These are the two keys that will go a long way.

 Remember to keep it short and sweet.
-The last thing you want to do is to take more time than you were given to do the toast.
+The last thing you want is to take more time than you were given to make the toast.
 Trust me, you don’t want to alter the wedding schedule 1 more second than you need to.
-There’s a ton that goes into getting the schedule right and costs associated with a schedule that goes over time.
+A ton goes into getting the schedule right and costs associated with a schedule that goes over time.

 Also, check this great video for tips as well!

 Now time to get writing!
 A good toast is no more than 5 minutes.
-This is something that you definitely want to practice to get just right.
-A good person to practice with is another person in the wedding party except for the bride or groom of course.
+This is something that you want to practice to get just right.
+A good person to practice with is another person at the wedding party, except for the bride or groom.